tmurphree/validation-predicates/README.md

   }

   if (!(secondIsValid(second))) {
-    throw new Error('Expected second to be an array of strings.');
+    throw new Error('Expected second to be an array of strings longer than 2 characters.');
   }

   // amazing code goes here